Keep reading for 20 of the best books about Vermont!

 Studying and learning about Vermont and its history can be achieved without bland nonfiction textbooks.
 My approach to homeschooling involves what as Charlotte Mason coined, living books.
 Living books are books that make the subject you are studying come alive and are written by people who love the subject.

 While this book list might not entirely filled nonfiction books filled with facts and figures about Vermont they DO make the state come alive to the reader.
-Some books are about Vermont and its history, while others are set in Vermont, or famous authors from Vermont.
+Some books are about Vermont and its history, while others are set in Vermont, or famous people from Vermont.

 Vermont History and Facts